CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

   ~ add min. bits for cheer event
   ~ add automatic settings reload after update
-  ~ remove Raid from UI (is not yet implementet in SLCB)
+  ~ remove Raid from UI (is not yet implementet in SLCB) 1.3.1:
+  ~ fix chat command with 0 costs

 ###############